nelc/futurex-translations/README.md

 ## Refresh translations overrides

-To get a fresh copy of the translation files (currently Palm) and replace them please do the following:
+To get a fresh copy of the translation files (currently Redwood) and replace them please do the following:

 ```shell
 make pull_and_replace